Whitepaper

 Weighted directly on the 1-5 scale

-When a sector context is provided (agriculture, forestry, fisheries, mining, or tourism), the base weights are adjusted using sector-specific multipliers and renormalized:
+When a sector context is provided (agriculture, energy, water and wetlands, forestry, cities, fisheries, business, mining, or infrastructure), the base weights are adjusted using sector-specific multipliers and renormalized:

 Sector-Weighted Adjustment